-Rating A Rating B Rating C selects, constructs and uses appropriate selects, constructs and uses appropriate constructs and uses written, written, oral/signed and multimodal written, oral/signed and multimodal oral/signed, and multimodal presentations to accurately and precisely presentations to produce a response presentations as directed to produce a convey meaning, including all relevant that conveys most of the relevant response that includes the most details, and which are clearly and correctly details and follows the required relevant details and generally follows structured structure the required structure communicates complex ideas and coherent and sustained explanations effectively, selecting and correctly using appropriate language conventions and business terminology for specific audiences and purposes communicates complex ideas and coherent explanations clearly, selecting and correctly using appropriate language conventions and business terminology communicates ideas and explanations clearly and correctly using appropriate language conventions and business terminology clearly identifies the information, images, clearly identifies the information, differentiates the information, images, ideas and words of others used in the images, ideas and words of others used ideas and words of others from the learner's work in the learner's work learner's own clearly identifies sources of the information, clearly identifies sources of the identifies the sources of information, images, ideas and words that are not the information, images, ideas and words images, ideas and words that are not learner's own.
-Referencing conventions and that are not the learner's own. the learner's own.
-Referencing methodologies are followed with a high Referencing conventions and conventions and methodologies are degree of accuracy methodologies are followed correctly generally followed correctly creates appropriate, well-structured reference lists/ bibliographies. creates appropriate, structured reference lists/bibliographies. creates appropriate reference lists/bibliographies.
+Rating A Rating B Rating C selects, constructs and uses appropriate written, oral/signed and multimodal presentations to accurately and precisely convey meaning, including all relevant details, and which are clearly and correctly structured selects, constructs and uses appropriate written, oral/signed and multimodal presentations to produce a response that conveys most of the relevant details and follows the required structure constructs and uses written, oral/signed, and multimodal presentations as directed to produce a response that includes the most relevant details and generally follows the required structure communicates complex ideas and coherent and sustained explanations effectively, selecting and correctly using appropriate language conventions and business terminology for specific audiences and purposes communicates complex ideas and coherent explanations clearly, selecting and correctly using appropriate language conventions and business terminology communicates ideas and explanations clearly and correctly using appropriate language conventions and business terminology clearly identifies the information, images, ideas and words of others used in the learner's work clearly identifies the information, images, ideas and words of others used in the learner's work differentiates the information, images, ideas and words of others from the learner's own clearly identifies sources of the information, images, ideas and words that are not the learner's own.
+Referencing conventions and methodologies are followed with a high degree of accuracy clearly identifies sources of the information, images, ideas and words that are not the learner's own.
+Referencing conventions and methodologies are followed correctly identifies the sources of information, images, ideas and words that are not the learner's own.
+Referencing conventions and methodologies are generally followed correctly creates appropriate, well-structured reference lists/ bibliographies. creates appropriate, structured reference lists/bibliographies. creates appropriate reference lists/bibliographies.